 It depends on your reception.
 Suppose you’re having a huge large ballroom wedding in a huge venue.
 Then it is advisable to use tall centerpieces to make a presence.
 Use short centerpieces to complement the effect of a casual or an intimate wedding.

 Another factor in choosing a tall or short centerpiece is the table size.
-A round table asks for minimal size, while a long rectangular table calls for a huge centerpiece.
+A round table asks for minimal size, while a long rectangular table requires a huge centerpiece.
 Whether tall or short, it depends on your budget.
 Choose what suits you, not what you like.
 Choose if you’ve saved enough money or can afford it.

 Consider Your Wedding Day Vibe